 Theme 2: Design Space

-Communities enthusiastically brainstorming ways to incorporate religious themes—characters, mechanics, settings, aesthetics—respectfully.
-Players don't reject religious content; they want it done well.
+Communities brainstorming how to incorporate religious themes into characters, mechanics, settings, and aesthetics.
+Players don't reject religious content.
+They want it done well.

 Theme 3: Education

 Religious communities actively using games for teaching faith, maintaining community, and developing educational content.
-Games aren't threats—they're vehicles for faith expression.
+Games are not threats to these communities.
+They are tools those communities were already using on their own.

-Why these themes matter: They reveal the same players who critique games for blasphemy also champion religious content done respectfully.
-This complexity challenges simple "religion vs. games" narratives—the relationship is far more nuanced.
+The same players who critique games for blasphemy also champion religious content done respectfully.
+That complexity is the finding.
+It challenges simple "religion vs. games" narratives and gives designers something to actually work with.

 Examples of Religious Depictions in Games